 - 1. Turn off the system, including any attached peripherals, and disconnect the system from the electrical outlet and peripherals. - 2.
 Open the system. - 3.
-Locate the IDSDM connector on the system board. - 4.
-Align the connectors on the system board and the dual SD module. - 5.
-Push the dual SD module until it is firmly seated on the system board. - 6.
-Close the system. - 7.
-Reconnect the system to its electrical outlet and turn the system on, including any attached peripherals.
+Remove the expansion-card riser 1 and any card(s) installed in the riser. - 4.
+Locate the IDSDM connector on the system board. - 5.
+Align the connectors on the system board and the dual SD module. - 6.
+Push the dual SD module until it is firmly seated on the system board. - 7.
+Replace the expansion-card riser 1 and if applicable, replace the card(s) in the riser. - 8.
+Close the system.

+9. Reconnect the system to its electrical outlet and turn the system on, including any attached peripherals.